jimkeecn/legacy-angular-migration-web-component/IMPLEMENTATION.md

 })
 ```

-This allows Angular 10 to accept the `<investor-detail-element>` tag without errors.
+This allows Angular 10 to accept the `<web-components>` tag without errors.

 ---